awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 # Getting started<a name="SetUpVPNConnections"></a>

-Use the following procedures to manually set up the AWS Site\-to\-Site VPN connection\.
-You can create a Site\-to\-Site VPN connection with either a virtual private gateway or a transit gateway as the target gateway\.
+Use the following procedure to set up an AWS Site\-to\-Site VPN connection\.
+During creation you will be asked to specify a virtual private gateway, a transit gateway or "Not Associated" for the target gateway type\.
+When a Site\-to\-Site VPN connection is created with "Not Associated" specified, you can choose the target gateway type at a later time or it can be used as a Site\-to\-Site VPN attachment for AWS Cloud WAN\.
+This procedure outlines creating a Site\-to\-Site VPN connection using a virtual private gateway and assumes that you have an existing VPC with one or more subnets\.

-To set up a Site\-to\-Site VPN connection, complete the following steps:
+To set up a Site\-to\-Site VPN connection using a virtual private gateway, complete the following steps:
 + [Prerequisites](#vpn-prerequisites)
 + Step 1: [Create a customer gateway](#vpn-create-cgw)
 + Step 2: [Create a target gateway](#vpn-create-target-gateway)